Premises Liability Lawyers Representing Residents of California

 However, if you were soliciting information for a door-to-door survey and went up the stairs of a private residence, where the homeowner had posted a “no soliciting” sign and a “no trespassing” sign, and you slipped on an uneven step, you might have a more difficult time showing that the homeowner owed you a duty.
 Property owners are usually only considered negligent in these cases when they either created the danger or knew of a danger and knew about trespassers who might potentially be hurt by it.
 For example, if a homeowner was annoyed with solicitors and purposefully attached a broken handrail as a booby trap, and you were hurt as a result, you might have a basis to bring a premises liability claim.

 It may be challenging to show that a property owner knew or should have known about a faulty handrail or stairwell.
 Often, you need to show that the defective condition was there for a long time, and the property owner had an opportunity to correct the defect but did not fix it.
 However, if the property owner made a problematic repair of a stairwell and created a faulty handrail that made the stairwell more dangerous, the property owner may be held liable even if they did not understand that they had created a hazard.

 Our principal, Travis G. Black, is a former insurance adjuster who uses his understanding of coverage issues and how insurers think when handling claims on behalf of plaintiffs.
-If you were injured due to faulty handrails or stairwells on someone else's property, call us.
-Sacramento attorney Travis G. Black can provide knowledgeable legal counsel and work hard to achieve a satisfactory outcome.
-To obtain a free consultation with an injury lawyer at our Folsom office, contact us online or call Travis G. Black & Associates at 916-962-2896.
+If you were injured due to faulty handrails or stairwells on someone else’s property, call us.
+California premises liability attorney Travis G. Black can provide knowledgeable legal counsel and work hard to achieve a satisfactory outcome.
+To obtain a free consultation with a Folsom personal injury lawyer at our office, contact us online or call Travis G. Black & Associates at 916-962-2896.